 Optional secondary video card to emulate.
-Only the MDA, Hercules, Hercules Plus and a limited set of PCI VGA cards are currently supported as secondary options.
+Only the MDA, Hercules and Hercules Plus monochrome cards are currently supported as secondary options.
 The secondary card's video output is displayed on a separate window.

 As with the primary card above, the Configure button can be used to configure the selected card.